 Before you travel Denmark read: ‘The Little Book of Hygge: The Danish Way to Live Well’ by Meik Wiking

 Recommended by Derek and Mike from Everything Copenhagen

 Denmark is often atop the list of the happiest nations in the world, and one book that dives into the reason why is ‘The Little Book of Hygge: The Danish Way to Live Well‘.

 It’s a great read before traveling to Copenhagen or the country at large and offers insight into the cultural ticks of the Danes.
-It’s especially true if you visit Copenhagen in winter, when you’ll notice a cozy feeling around the city.
+It’s especially true if you visit Copenhagen in winter, when you’ll notice a cosy feeling around the city.
 That’s the essence of hygge, a Danish concept of simplicity, peace and being present.

-In Copenhagen you’ll notice this simple and cozy feeling everywhere.
+In Copenhagen you’ll notice this simple and cosy feeling everywhere.
 It even influences the atmosphere in candle-lit pubs, the city’s architecture and design, and even the cuisine and the simpleness of a New Nordic dinner.
 Reading about hygge is a great way to prepare for Danish culture.